 - Character encoding and font shaping had to be matched to render the linguistically correct reading order in ePub3.
 Thousands of errors appeared during the eBook conversion, and we realized it was a long road ahead, that too in the reverse gear, to untangle the character representation problems in HTML5.

 The character tantrums had to be disciplined and put in order.
-What followed was a journey of in-depth complex script analysis, prediction of character behavior, font shaping & matchmaking in reflowable ePub3.
+What followed was a journey of in-depth complex script analysis, prediction of character behaviour, font shaping & matchmaking in reflowable ePub3.
 The team had to manually look-up for errors word-by-word, carry-out corrections on each page and proofread the final pages all along the conversion route.

 A broad breakdown of major hurdles that were faced included: